|Deadline||31 August 2019|

 Documents and details to be submitted with application

-You must submit a completed application form on-line with the documents and information detailed below.
+You must submit a completed application form on-line with copies of the documents and information detailed below.
 All documents must be submitted in English, or with English translations included.
-Please note that, if you are invited to interview, you will be asked to bring the originals of all documents with you:
+Please note that, if you are invited to interview, you may be asked to bring the originals of all documents with you:

 - Your birth certificate confirming that you meet the age criterion;